Teenage Illnesses: Advice On The Most Common Infections And Viruses

 Staph is one common skin infection that is caused by Staphylococcus bacteria.
 Most people already have these bacteria present on their skin and never develop infections.
 But teens can be susceptible to this kind of infection because they can be in close physical proximity to each other through shared spaces such as locker rooms and weight rooms, and contact sports.
-Bacteria can spread easily through cuts, abrasions, and skin-to-skin contact, including in the locker room through sharing towels, uniforms, razors, or equipment.
+Bacteria can spread easily through cuts, abrasions, and skin-to-skin contact.
+This is including in the locker room through sharing towels, uniforms, razors, or equipment.
 It usually looks like a rash of little blisters or red bumps that ooze and may develop a golden yellow, gooey crust.
 The blisters can be itchy and painful.

 Pink eye, or conjunctivitis, is an infection of the eyes that is very contagious.
 Usually the eye is red and produces a thick, mucous-like discharge, which can cause the eyelid to become crusty and difficult to open.

 Are Fungal Infections Contagious?